Trip Log - Brent to Burntroot Lake and Return

-After checking out several sites — perhaps we're just too fussy — we chose the site on the point on the western shore of Burntroot Lake.
+After checking out several sites — perhaps we're just too fussy — we chose the site on the point on the eastern shore of Burntroot Lake.
 The site and tent space were fine but the landing and water access were the pits.

 The sky was clear with a solid north west wind.

 We spent the morning (albeit, a late start) exploring Barnet Depot.
 Everything is getting pretty grown in — not much left in the way of buildings, etc. We found and photographed what was left of the alligator.
 It too is pretty far gone.
 Finding it was a bit of a challenge but we weren't going to leave without visiting it.
 However, enough yahoos have found it and “salvaged” it and carved their initials on it and left their wine bottles in it.
 Let it rest in peace and decay in dignity.

 The wind remained lively into the evening, shifting to the southwest and then dying at sunset.

 By morning the wind had shifted all the way 'round to the south.
 A change was on the way, but when?